snscaimito/snscaimito.github.com/_posts/2014-08-30-collaboration-or-cooperation.markdown

 tags:
 - en
 categories:
-- China
+- china
-- Culture
+- culture
-- Management
+- management
-- Thoughts
+- thoughts
 ---
 Collaboration and cooperation are two totally different concepts.
 My translators tell me that, unfortunately, in the Chinese language they basically mean the same.
 I've written about that [before](/2014/07/13/words-matter-speaking-in-images.html).